google/googletest/docs/gmock_cook_book.md

 #### Legacy workarounds for move-only types {#LegacyMoveOnly}

-Support for move-only function arguments was only introduced to gMock in April 2017.
+Support for move-only function arguments was only introduced to gMock in April of 2017.
 In older code, you may encounter the following workaround for the lack of this feature (it is no longer necessary - we're including it just for reference):

 ```cpp